Take the Crown: Background

-On 9 November 2009, Williams released his eighth solo studio album entitled Reality Killed the Video Star.
-This was viewed by critics and fans as being Williams' "comeback album" after the relative failure of his 2006 release, Rudebox.
-The album produced four singles, including the worldwide hit "Bodies".

 Speaking of the album, Williams has claimed: "After the Take That reunion – a busman's holiday, a break from my career which re-energised me in many, many ways – I wanted to come back with a massive solo album.
 My main priority was to write what I consider, and hopefully what the world would consider, to be hits.
 I'm very excited".

 The album was made available to pre-order from midnight on 3 September 2012.
-Music industry magazine Music Week was given the chance to listen to the record in advance, and gave the following review: "Take The Crown is the big, brash, confident Robbie Williams pop record that his fans have been longing for but maybe didn't dare expect.
+Music industry magazine Music Week was given the chance to listen to the record in advance and gave the following review: "Take The Crown is the big, brash, confident Robbie Williams pop record that his fans have been longing for but maybe didn't dare expect.
 If it had a sub-title it would be 'In Case You'd Forgotten'.
 Not wishing to denigrate the art of the record executive, but Island may as well have chosen the lead single by chucking a dart at the inlay sleeve.
 They couldn't have missed.
 Because there are no misses.
 Just hits – huge pop hits."

 The album's lead single, the Williams/Gary Barlow-penned "Candy", was released on 29 October 2012.
 The track was originally rumoured to be titled "Vertigo".
 Williams said of the track: "It's a summer song, very much in a similar vein to 'Rock DJ', about a girl who thinks she's great.
 And she might be, but she's a bit nefarious with her ways.
 Some songs take an age to write and some songs just fall out of your mouth completely formed, and you don't have to think about it.
 I don't know why that fell out of my mouth and out of my brain at that particular time – it just did."
 Williams has stated that he did not tour his last album as he wasn't "into it that much".
 Williams said "I want to impress on people that I'm fully in with this one.
 I want to dominate the charts.
 I want to take on the world.
 I want to be a top pop star.
 I'm re-energised and it's called Take the Crown for that reason."